Dr. Greer, DVM, JD

 Dr. Greer received her Bachelor of Science degree in 1978 and her Doctor of Veterinary Medicine degree in 1981 from Iowa State University in Ames, Iowa.
-In 1982, she established Brownsville Small Animal Clinic in Dr. Griffith’s practice building and later mo
+In 1982, she established Brownsville Small Animal Clinic in Dr. Griffith’s practice building and later moved the practice to Lomira in 1988, where it continues to t

 Dr. Greer received her Bachelor of Science degree in 1978 and her Doctor of Veterinary Medicine degree in 1981 from Iowa State University in Ames, Iowa.
 In 1982, she established Brownsville Small Animal Clinic in Dr. Griffith’s practice building and later moved the practice to Lomira in 1988, where it continues to thrive.